khaTruongIT/interview-web/FileMarkdown/Wev-EN.md

      ```

 It's important to note that while indexes can significantly improve query performance, they also come with some overhead during data modification operations (inserts, updates, deletes).
 Therefore, it's crucial to carefully consider the columns to index based on the specific queries your application will be executing frequently.

+2. `Isolation level in sql`

+In SQL, isolation levels define the degree to which transactions are isolated from each other.
+Isolation levels ensure the consistency and integrity of the data when multiple transactions are executed concurrently.
+There are four standard isolation levels defined by the SQL standard, from the least isolated to the most isolated:

+1. **Read Uncommitted:**
+   - In the Read Uncommitted isolation level, transactions can read data that has been modified but not yet committed by other transactions.
+This level offers the least isolation and can lead to issues such as dirty reads, non-repeatable reads, and phantom reads.
+   - Example:
+     ```sql
+     SET TRANSACTION ISOLATION LEVEL READ UNCOMMITTED;
+     ```

+2. **Read Committed:**
+   - In the Read Committed isolation level, a transaction can only read committed data.
+It eliminates dirty reads but may still allow non-repeatable reads and phantom reads.
+This is the default isolation level in many database systems.
+   - Example:
+     ```sql
+     SET TRANSACTION ISOLATION LEVEL READ COMMITTED;
+     ```

+3. **Repeatable Read:**
+   - The Repeatable Read isolation level ensures that if a transaction reads a value, it will see the same value throughout the transaction, even if other transactions modify the data.
+It prevents dirty reads and non-repeatable reads but may still allow phantom reads.
+   - Example:
+     ```sql
+     SET TRANSACTION ISOLATION LEVEL REPEATABLE READ;
+     ```

+4. **Serializable:**
+   - Serializable is the highest isolation level, providing the strictest level of isolation.
+It ensures that the results of a transaction are not affected by other transactions executing concurrently.
+Serializable isolation prevents dirty reads, non-repeatable reads, and phantom reads but can result in lower concurrency.
+   - Example:
+     ```sql
+     SET TRANSACTION ISOLATION LEVEL SERIALIZABLE;
+     ```

+Note: The syntax for setting the isolation level may vary slightly depending on the specific database management system (DBMS) you are using (e.g., MySQL, PostgreSQL, SQL Server).
+The examples provided above are generic and may need to be adapted based on the SQL dialect of your DBMS.

 # NOSQL